 LFE has many origins, depending upon whether you're looking at Lisp, Erlang, or LFE-proper.
 The LFE community of contributors embraces all of these and more.

 LFE is a Lisp-2.
 In Lisp-2, the rules for evaluation in the functional position of a form are distinct from those for evaluation in the argument positions of the form.
-In addition, LFE not only has separate value and function space but it also allows multiple function definitions for the same name.
-Like Erlang does.Join the LFE track
+In addition, LFE not only has separate value and function space but also allows multiple function definitions for the same name, as Erlang does.Join the LFE track